|GIANT SUPER RACE

-Clay Township - John Stucky, Mr. Osborn and a few others were digging a grave on top of a mound near Siple's and reaching the depth of about three feet came upon the remains of
+Clay Township - John Stucky, Mr. Osborn and a few others were digging a grave on top of a mound near Siple's and reaching the depth of about three feet came upon the remains of three

 longer than that of an ordinary man

 Legend: Mrs. Alice Taylor recorded an interesting story of Pike County as follows: "My mother, Clarissa Brenton Laws' grandfather was George

 Parker, who died at an early age in Pike County.
 He was buried in a cemetery on a knob about three miles below Petersburg Indiana.
 When they thought the grave was dug, one of the men

-filled with gold.
 This was an account of a burial of the great grandfather of Mrs. Taylor and she was born in 1856.

 THE KOSSUTH GIANTS:

 Kossuth: October was a month of some excitement in scientific circles as seven strange and gigantic mummies were discovered just outside of Kossuth Center.
 Marvin Rainwater, a local